 It’s inevitable: The elements will eventually wear down your chimney, leaving it damaged and more vulnerable to leaks or a crumbling chimney structure.
 If the bricks and mortar of your chimney are deteriorating, it’s wise to have them tuckpointed in order to restore their integrity and resistance to weathering.
 Here at Chimney Care Plus, we provide chimney tuckpointing services will improve the exposed surface of your chimney’s exterior.
 We can restore the brick surface, as well as the mortar between your bricks with specialized tuckpointing techniques.
 If you’ve noticed that your chimney has bricks that are falling apart or mortar that is caving in, then it’s time for a restoration.
 Reach out to your chimney repair pros here at Chimney Care Plus.
 We provide tuckpointing services and chimney rebuilds for folks throughout Western Maryland, including those in Frederick, Mt.
-Airy, Hagerstown, Myersville, and the surrounding areas.
+Airy, Hagerstown, and Myersville.
 We’d be ecstatic to make sure that your chimney looks great and performs well, even in heavy storms.
 You can also continue reading to learn more about tuckpointing and to find out the answers to various common questions that we receive.

 What is tuckpointing?